cn0047/stash/ed/l/python/README.md

 stub - provides predefined answers.

-fake - behaves like something real (has realistic implementation inside) but with predefined results (file, db (real db but in memmory one), webserver, etc.).
+fake - behaves like something real (has realistic implementation inside) but with predefined results (file, db (real db but in memory one), webserver, etc.).

 dummy - usually none.